alisonboyer/IslandBirdFossilDB/Readme.md

 The Island Bird Fossil Database uses the CC-By license.
 This data set is open, and no co-authorship is required if you make use of it.
 Please cite this database as:

 Boyer, A.G.
 2019.
-The Island Bird Fossil Database. ...
+The Island Bird Fossil Database.
+DOI to be issued.

 <b>List of Files:</b>

 README.md	-- Generates this README

-... .csv -- island bird occurrence data (species name, island, status)
+IBFDF_occurrences_v12.csv -- island bird occurrence data (species name, island, status)

-... .csv -- species-level trait information
+IBFDB_traits_v12.csv -- species-level trait information

-... .csv -- island-level environmental information
+IBFDB_islands_v12.csv -- island-level environmental information

-... .R simple database assembly and checking scripts
+IslandBirdFossilDB.R -- simple database assembly and checking scripts

 <b>How to contribute</b>